-When looking at the effect of complaining on sellers’ deviations from each of the observed policy terms, the results reveal that complaining had no effect on consumers’ chances of obtaining a refund notwithstanding a clear “no refund” policy (whether or not they presented valid receipts).
-Yet, complaining significantly increased consumers’ chances of receiving an exchange or store credit despite their failure to present receipts—from 25% to 39%.
-Finally, complaining significantly increased consumers’ chances of receiving non-receipted refunds in stores that required receipts for refunds—from 11% to 17%.
+When examining the effect of complaining on sellers’ deviations from each of the observed policy terms, the results reveal that complaining had no effect on consumers’ chances of obtaining a refund notwithstanding a clear no refund policy, regardless of whether or not they had presented valid receipts.
+Yet, complaining significantly increased consumers’ chances of receiving an exchange or store credit despite their failure to present receipts, from 25% to 39%.
+Finally, complaining significantly increased consumers’ chances of receiving non-receipted refunds in stores that required receipts for refunds, from 11% to 17%.

-To sum, the results reveal that complaining significantly increased consumers’ chances of obtaining concessions not required by the contract.
-Yet, importantly, complaining had a limited effect: It did not change consumers’ return outcomes in the vast majority of stores (63%).
-And it interacted with the policy type, such that in the context of the harsh “no refund” policies, it did not improve outcomes at all, while in the context of the other, more lenient policy terms, it had a significantly greater impact.
+In summation, the results reveal that complaining significantly increased consumers’ chances of obtaining concessions not required by the contract.
+However, it is important to note that complaining had only a limited effect.
+It did not change consumers’ return outcomes in the vast majority of stores (63%).
+And the results of complaining depended on the type of return policies the store had, so that in the context of the harsh no refund policies, complaining did not improve outcomes at all, while in the context of the other, more lenient policy terms, it had a significantly greater impact.

 Possible Implications of the Complaining Effect

-The results reveal that complaining significantly increases the probability that the seller will depart from the formal policy to the consumer’s advantage.
-While it is expected that assertiveness will improve outcomes, the magnitude of the effect is remarkable: Complaining almost doubles the consumer’s chances of obtaining concessions not otherwise required by the contract.
+The results reveal that complaining significantly increased the probability that the seller would depart from the formal policy to the consumer’s advantage.
+While it is expected that assertiveness will improve outcomes, the magnitude of the effect was remarkable.
+Complaining almost doubled the consumer’s chances of obtaining concessions not otherwise required by the contract.

 What can explain the immense role of assertiveness in shaping stores’ leniency on the ground?
-There are two possible explanations behind the observed effect.
-First, sellers who desire to reward good customers while discouraging bad ones may use customer assertiveness as a proxy for the underlying claim’s merits.
-Consumers who complain most often and loudest may be presumed as those who are most inconvenienced by the failure of the product or service to meet their expectations.
-By waiting for the consumer to make the first move—by complaining—the company effectively lets the high-value, high-information consumers identify themselves.
+There are two possible explanations for the observed effect.
+First, sellers interesting in rewarding good customers while discouraging bad ones may use customer assertiveness as a proxy for the underlying claim’s merits.
+Consumers who complain most often and loudest may be presumed to be those who are most inconvenienced by the failure of the product or service to meet their expectations.
+By waiting for the consumer to make the first move by complaining, the company effectively lets the high-value, high-information consumers identify themselves.

-Under a second, less rosy account, sellers might create obstacles to recovery and then accede to the demands of the occasional insistent buyer, regardless of the underlying claim’s merits.
+Under a second, less positive scenario, sellers might create obstacles to recovery and then accede to the demands of the occasional insistent buyer, regardless of the underlying claim’s merits.
 Put differently, sellers may use the gap to attract and keep the business of insistent consumers without giving every consumer the same benefits it gives the insistent consumers.
 Indeed, some consumers may not even realize that they can obtain concessions by complaining to the seller.
-Notably, these two accounts are not necessarily mutually exclusive: It is possible that they co-exist and complement one another.
-Sellers may use consumer assertiveness both as a proxy for the claim’s merit and as a screening device, allowing them to please only the consumers that complain without bearing the costs of providing concessions to all consumers.
+Notably, these two approaches are not necessarily mutually exclusive.
+In fact it is possible that they coexist and complement one another.
+Sellers may use consumer assertiveness both as a proxy for the claim’s merit and as a screening device, allowing them to satisfy only the consumers that complain without bearing the costs of providing concessions to all consumers.

-Either way, the strategy of allowing employees to respond to consumer complaints with various forms of concessions not required by the contract is a cost-minimizing way for the firm to increase the probability that it will both keep the business of insistent consumers and prevent them from tarnishing its reputation (for example, through social media).
+In either case, the strategy of allowing employees to respond to consumer complaints with various forms of concessions not required by the contract is a cost-minimizing way for a store to increase the probability that it will both keep the business of insistent consumers and prevent such consumers from tarnishing its reputation (through social media, for example).
 Segmenting insistent and non-insistent buyers this way, the seller can save costs by offering the benefits only to those insistent buyers who expect them and would not buy the product without them.